 The class teacher is initially the first point of contact.
 If the problem is not resolved, then the SENco may be able to help deal with the issues.
-If you are not satisfied with the outcome, the Head Teacher and Governors are available to listen and respond to your concerns.
+If you are not satisfied with the outcome, the Head Teacher will be available by appointment to respond to your concerns.
 A copy of the schools complaints policy can be obtained from the school office.